gkjohnson/ldraw-parts-library/README.md

 # ldraw-parts-library
 Upload of the LDraw parts library intended to be used for static file loading in github examples.

-Parts library downloaded from [here](https://www.ldraw.org/article/13.html) on January 30th, 2023.
+Parts library downloaded from [here](https://www.ldraw.org/article/13.html) and unofficial parts from [here](https://library.ldraw.org/tracker) on January 30th, 2023.

 color definitions downloaded from [here](https://www.ldraw.org/article/547.html) on December 6th, 2021.